Skip to main content

 “Better-prepared teachers and principals translate to better students,” Zolkoski said.
 “Through these scholarships, OSU-Tulsa is investing in our teachers and school administrators, whose passion for learning and teaching should not be limited by funding concerns.”

-OSU-Tulsa will offer scholarships to full-time students pursuing bachelor’s degrees in early childhood education and elementary education.
-Trennepohl said OSU-Tulsa will waive the tuition for undergraduate students in these majors for hours above 12 credit hours per semester.
+OSU-Tulsa will offer scholarships to full-time students pursuing bachelor’s degrees in early childhood and elementary education.
+Trennepohl said the university will waive tuition for undergraduate students in these majors for hours above 12 credit hours per semester.

 “Educating Educators is a one-of-a-kind scholarship that provides an incentive for students to complete their degrees in a more timely manner by taking more hours each semester,” Trennepohl said.
 “In essence, our education students will have the opportunity to receive five or six courses for the price of four.”